surprisedpika/hubble/README.md

 ## Layouts

-Layouts are stored in a .json file and .css file.
+Layouts are stored in a `layout.json` file and `layout.css` file.
 The JSON has two properties, warnUnknown and keys.

 ```ts
 {